 - Love yourself.
 Love your identity.
 Love your heritage.

 - Feminism doesn’t equal rejection of femininity.
 You have a choice of being feminine or not, feminism is not a tool to license either.
 Feminist male and female role models are also essential to your life.

 - Social norms can always be changed and biology should never be an excuse for male or female privilege.

 - Let’s talk about sex and for once, not link it to shame.

 - “My money is my money, and his money is our money” is utter rubbish.

 - Female misogyny exists.
-Oppression and suffering should be glorified to sainthood status.
+Oppression and suffering should not be glorified to sainthood status.

 - Difference is inevitable.
 Difference is necessary.
 Difference is good.
 Respect difference.